marwahsonal0-bot/sql_retail_sales/README.md

 3. **Run the Queries**: Use the SQL queries to perform your analysis.
 4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

+---

+## 🙏 Acknowledgment

+This project was inspired by an existing SQL retail analysis repository.
+I used it as a reference to understand the structure and approach, and then modified the queries, improved logic, and added additional analysis based on my learning.

+All enhancements and customizations were implemented independently for learning purposes.

 ## Author - Sonal Marwah
 Aspiring Data Analyst | SQL Enthusiast